Walk the Dinosaur: In popular culture

 A version performed by George Clinton appears on the Super Mario Bros. soundtrack in 1993, and is also featured in the credits.

 The original recording appears on the soundtrack of the 1994 film The Flintstones.

-The song is one of the songs that can be heard playing at DinoLand U.S.A. at Disney's Animal Kingdom.
+The song was one of the songs that could be heard playing at the former Dinoland U.S.A. at Disney's Animal Kingdom.
 It is one of sing-along songs with only a few of the lyrics that have been changed for Flik's Musical Adventure at Disney's Animal Kingdom (1999) from the Disney Sing-Along Songs series.
 It can also be heard during the Electrical Water Pageant.

-The song was heard in promotional spots for the 2000 Disney film Dinosaur.
+The song was heard in TV spots for the 2000 Disney animated film Dinosaur.

-In the 2009 film Ice Age: Dawn of the Dinosaurs, a version of the song by Queen Latifah (the voice of the character Ellie) is featured during the film and the credits.
+In the 20th Century Fox/Blue Sky Studios 2009 animated film Ice Age 3: Dawn of the Dinosaurs, a version of the song by Queen Latifah (the voice of the character Ellie) is featured during the film and the credits.
 This version featured minor lyrical changes to make the song more family-friendly.